Musashi1584/MCMBuilderClientTestMod/README.md

 ```

 These are the actual mcm elements that are displayed.
-The identifiers (like "HUNGRY") are actual referencing config properties from the JsonConfigManager System.
+The identifiers (like "HUNGRY") are actually referencing config properties from the JsonConfigManager System.

 localization works the same as with pages and groups:
 Just define localization properties following the convention: